Actoplus Met XR

-Take metformin and pioglitazone with meals.
-Take the extended-release (XR) tablet once daily with your evening meal.
+Take Actoplus Met XR with meals.
+Take the extended-release tablet once daily with your evening meal.

-Metformin and pioglitazone is only part of a treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
+Actoplus Met XR is only part of a complete treatment program that may also include diet, exercise, weight control, blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Store at room temperature away from moisture, heat, and light.
 Keep the bottle tightly closed when not in use.